-The Tendering Documents should provide a general statement on the manner in which Contractor's design documentation will be submitted for review.
-It shall be recognized that design responsibilities which are assigned to the Contractor by the Employer shall remain under the Contractor's direct control.
-The provisions of TD subsection 6.1.7 shall be consistent with those given in TD section 5.2 "General Requirements".
+The Tendering documents should provide a general statement on the manner in which the Contractor's design documentation will be submitted for review.
+It shall be recognised that design responsibilities which are assigned to the Contractor by the Employer shall remain under the Contractor's direct control.
+The provisions of TD subsection 6.1.7 shall be consistent with those given in TD section 5.2 of the technical documents.

-3.7.2 Data for the Employer's design
+3.7.2 Data for Employer's design

 The Employer should outline data to be submitted by the Contractor relating to design and layout of the turbine.
-Data should include such items as embedded component weights and dimensions, loads to be transferred to the structure, water passage dimensions (i.e. spiral case, stay ring, foundation ring and draft tube), size and location of anchor bolts, dimensions of first stage concrete voids for subsequent installation of embedded components, weights and dimensions of heaviest and largest components to determine crane capacity and lift height requirements when not specified by the Employer (see 3.5.10), details of lifting devices handled by crane, electrical interconnections, governor system connections, generator coupling data, etc.
+Data should include such items as embedded component weights and dimensions, loads to be transferred to the structure, water passage dimensions (i.e. manifold and turbine housing), size and location of anchor bolts, dimensions of first stage concrete voids for subsequent installation of embedded components, weights and dimensions of heaviest and largest components to determine crane capacity and lift height requirements when not specified by the Employer (see 3.5.10), details of lifting devices handled by crane, electrical interconnections, governor system connections, generator coupling data, etc.